HomeArticle

 AI smart bracelet Spiro (Source/Enterprise)

-This is not a simple text summary but a stylized re - creation based on the user's profile.
-It is more like adding a filter of emotion and narrative to life, rather than simply transcribing recordings or mechanically summarizing.
+This is not a simple text summary but a stylized re - creation based on the user's portrait.
+It's more like adding a filter of emotion and narrative to life, rather than simply transcribing recordings or making mechanical summaries.

 AI diary generated based on the user's daily life (Source/Enterprise)

 The second is the interpersonal relationship energy map.
-The system will continuously analyze the user's interaction patterns with different objects, such as with whom the user has a more relaxed tone when chatting and with whom the user is more likely to fall into silence after getting along.
-These insights are visualized as a dynamic map, and users can see how their emotional bandwidth is allocated and which people truly constitute their support system.
+The system will continuously analyze the user's interaction patterns with different objects.
+For example, with whom the user has a more relaxed tone when chatting, and with whom the user is likely to fall into silence after getting along.
+These insights will be visualized as a dynamic map, allowing users to see how their emotional bandwidth is allocated and which people truly form their support system.

-The third form is more ceremonial and is also the source of Spiro's name - the fortune - turning dial.
+The third form is more ceremonial and is also the source of Spiro's name - the lucky spin.
 There is a rotatable mechanism on the hardware structure of its AI bracelet.
 When users feel anxious and need strength, they can turn the dial a full circle by hand, and an AI card will pop up on the mobile phone.
 The content on the card is not random chicken - soup text but is generated based on the user's previous memory database, which is more in line with the user's current specific situation and psychological state.

 It can be seen that behind these "non - functional" product philosophies is the complete expression of Spiro's technical architecture, which ultimately points to "emotional assets" - personal spiritual and emotional memories based on real history and non - transferable.